worldveil/photomosaic/README.md

 ### 4) Create a GIF from a series of mosaics at varying tile scales

+This will create a series of mosaics for a range of scales and then combined them together as a GIF with a specified frames per second.
+You can adjust the order with `--ascending`.

 ```bash
 $ python make_gif.py \
     --target "media/pics/2018-04-01 12.00.27.jpg" \